Adure/twitch-betting-bot-rewrite/README.md

 # twitch-betting-bot-rewrite

-Twitch bot which allows viewers to bet points on the outcome of a streamer's current game, whether they will win or lose, using StreamElements' loyaly points.
+Twitch bot which allows viewers to bet points on the outcome of a streamer's current game, whether they will win or lose, using StreamElements' loyalty points.
 You can also create custom votes allowing viewers to bet on the outcome of something in the stream, with an optional wager and custom outcomes.

 ## Commands
 All commands can also be invoked with `?` as a prefix.